Analysis of three dimensional potential problems in non-homogeneous media with physics-informed deep collocation method using material transfer learning and sensitivity analysis: Introduction

-Deep learning was proposed in 2006 \cite{hinton2006fast, bengio2007greedy}.
-It is an unsupervised feature learning method with neural network architectures including multiple hidden layers with a lot of nodes \cite{lecun2015deep}.
-Equipped with this hierarchical structure, it can extract information from complicated raw input data with multiple levels of abstraction through a layer-by-layer process \cite{goodfellow2016deep}.
+The current wave of deep learning started around 2006, when Hinton et al. \cite{hinton2006fast, bengio2007greedy} introduced deep belief nets and unsupervised learning procedures that could create layers of feature detectors without needs of labelled data.
+Equipped with deep learning model, information can be extracted from complicated raw input data with multiple levels of abstraction through a layer-by-layer process \cite{goodfellow2016deep}.
 Various variants such as multilayer perceptron (MLP), convolutional neural networks (CNN) and recurrent/recursive neural networks (RNN) \cite{patterson2017deep} have been developed and applied to e.g. image processing \cite{yang2018visually,kermany2018identifying}, object detection \cite{ouyang2015deepid,zhao2019object}, speech recognition \cite{amodei2016deep,nassif2019speech}, biology \cite{yue2018deep,ching2018opportunities} and even finance \cite{heaton2017deep,fischer2018deep}.
-Deep learning can learn features from data automatically, and the features can be used to get the approximation of solutions to differential equations \cite{gyryamachine}.
-Over the past decade it has been widely used in physics applications due to high performance demonstrated.
+Over the past decade it has been widely used in applications due to high performance demonstrated.
+Deep learning can learn features from data automatically, and the features can be used to get the approximation of solutions to differential equations \cite{gyryamachine}, which cast light on the possibility of using deep learning as functional approximators.

-Artificial neural networks (ANN) stands at the center of the deep learning revolution, it can be traced back to the 1940's \cite{mcculloch1943logical} but they became especially popular in the past few decades due to the vast development in computer science and computational science such as backpropagation technique and advances in deep neural networks.
+Artificial neural networks (ANN) stands at the center of the deep learning revolution, it can be traced back to the 1940's \cite{mcculloch1943logical} but they became especially popular in the past few decades due to the vast development in computational power and sophisticated machine learning algorithms such as backpropagation technique and advances in deep neural networks.
 Due to the simplicity and feasibility of ANNs to deal with nonlinear and multi-dimensional problems, they were applied in inference and identification by data scientists \cite{dias2004artificial}.
 They were also adopted to solve partial differential equations (PDEs) \cite{lagaris1998artificial,lagaris2000neural,mcfall2009artificial} but shallow ANNs are unable to learn the complex nonlinear patterns effectively.
-With improved theories incorporating unsupervised pre-training, stacks of auto-encoder variants, and deep belief nets, deep learning has become also an interesting alternative to classical methods such as FEM.
+With improved theories incorporating unsupervised pre-training, stacks of auto-encoder variants, and deep belief nets, deep learning with enhanced learning abilities can also sever as an interesting alternative to classical methods such as FEM.